What is a storage heater?

 Using your storage heater efficiently?

 Your storage heater manual will contain all the information you need on how to operate your particular model.
-However, most storage heaters comprise of two main controls – input and output.
+However, most comprise of two main controls – input and output.

 Input controls the amount of heat that the storage heater stores during off peak times, determining the running costs.
 During cold weather, the input will need to be on a higher setting to store more heat, but this can be set to low in mild weather.